matter-labs/zksync-lite-docs/docs/dev/payments-v2/create_account.md

 ```
 For more details check our [SDK section](https://zksync.io/api/sdk/js/).

 The newly created account, however, can’t authorize any transactions on the zkSync network.
-You still have to [set a signing key] for it().
+You still have to [set the signing key](https://github.com/LesKukh/zksync-docs/blob/LesKukh-patch-2-1/docs/dev/payments-v2/signing_key.md) for it.
 ### Creating a zkSync account by depositing from Ethereum via smart contract
 `Deposit` is a priority operation.
 Unlike zkSync transaction which are invoked directly on the zkSync network, priority opeartions are invoked as smart contract methods on the Ethereum mainnet.